 8. Create a Landing Page on Your Website

 The purpose of a landing page is to send people to “land” on it.
-For example, if you’re a podcast guest, you can mention your incentive and send people to your landing page to sign up.
+For example, if you’re a podcast or webinar guest, you can mention your incentive and send people to your landing page to sign up.
+This will be easier than sending them to your homepage where they have to find your signup form on their own.
+And it also helps with SEO, too, because someone might directly search for “sign up for X brand’s mailing list” on search engines.

 Here’s a dedicated newsletter signup landing page from Backlinko.